logicalclocks/feature-store-api/docs/hopsworksai/azure/aks_acr_integration.md

 # Integration with Azure AKS and ACR

 This guide shows how to create a cluster in hopsworks.ai with integrated support for Azure Kubernetes Service (AKS) and Azure Container Registry (ACR).
-This enables Hopsworks to launch Python jobs, Jupyter servers, and ML model servings on top of AKS.
+This enables Hopsworks to launch Python jobs, Jupyter servers, and serve models on top of AKS.

 Hopsworks AKS and ACR integration have four requirements: